nrkno/dotnetskolen/README_EN.md

 ### ❓ Questions

-If you have any questions about the course, please create a thread under "Discussions" in this repo:
+Do you have questions about the course?
+Feel free to start a thread under "Discussions" in this repository!

 - <https://github.com/nrkno/dotnetskolen/discussions/categories/q-a>